benroberts999/ampsci/README.md

 * Copy "doc/examples/Makefile" from doc/ directory to the working directory
   * `$ cp ./doc/examples/Makefile ./`
 * All programs compiled using the Makefile (run `$ make`)
 * The file _Makefile_ has some basic compilation options.
-It's currently set up to work on most linux systems; you may need to change a few options for others (see see [doc/compilation.md](doc/compilation.md))
+It's currently set up to work on most linux systems; you may need to change a few options for others (see [doc/compilation.md](doc/compilation.md))
 * Tested with g++ and clang++ on linux and mac

 ### Dependencies / Requirements